YRZh97/lichenHGT/README.md

 public_SRR14721965_metabat2_bin.1,GCA_964256395,Cladonia petrophila,195777
 ```

-The taxonomy ID can be obtained from the scientific name using the `taxonkit name2taxid` command.
+The taxonomy ID can be obtained from the scientific name using the `name2taxid` command in TaxonKit.